 Requirements for system issues where car traffic must be reduced:

 To attract 80% out of cars: speed must average 60kph, four times faster than cars, and six times faster than existing public transport; reliability must be not impacted by serial queues, traffic incidents nor maintenance; and low cost vehicles must weigh only 300kg, run smoothly, and cost 5c/vehicle-km, with two-way track cost of $13M/km, including stops and 100 vehicles.
-This means exclusive track, nimble, up-market, fully automatic vehicles, multiple sensors, control systems, interchanges, off-line stops, parallel parking, and off-line turns.
+(This performance is available from possible options.)
+It means exclusive track, nimble, up-market, fully automatic vehicles, multiple sensors, control systems, interchanges, off-line stops, parallel parking, and off-line turns.
 All control and propulsion components and podcar networks must have redundancy.
 Route capacity must be one vehicle per second.
 Vehicles must be fail-safe for 300,000km.
 For the remaining 20% of existing traffic, safer 2-phase intersections, safer exclusive track for cyclists and pedestrians, and service roads as a buffer for abutting properties should improve road safety.
 Attracting 80% of traffic away from cars, onto safe transport, would save 2,000 casualty crashes per year, valued at ~$1B/year.